hafijul233/amp-theme/README.md

 _Note: All variables have to write in kebab case.
 Example:_ **_\$btn-radius, \$font-size-base, \$brand-primary-color,_** _etc._

-**Milestone 3:**
+### Milestone 3:

 - **Develop a JavaScript configuration class to handle template interactions.**

-Create Vanila JavaScript class named "**Amplify**" that will take the a JSON object as constructor argument.
+Create Vanilla JavaScript class named "**Amplify**" that will take the a JSON object as constructor argument.
 Where interaction flags will be provided.

 Mentioned Configuration: